Kethavardhan/AI-Based-Generative-QA-System/QnA/README.md

 To deploy the fine-tuned model using Gradio for real-time inference:

-1. Open the gpt2_gradio_deployment.ipynb file in Google Colab.
+1. Open the QnA_Gradio.ipynb file in Google Colab.
 2. Ensure you have the fine-tuned GPT-2 model ready for loading.
 3. Run the notebook cells to:
    - Install the necessary libraries.